 As for a bit of history, MRI images were produced in the early 1970s, and the first live human subject was imaged in 1977.
 MRI technology and its uses have advanced even further in the last 15-20 years as MRI has become relevant not only in imaging but also to the healing process of damaged cells.
 The now established, yet still, revolutionary practice of MBST (Magnetic Resonance Therapy) was developed after MRI patients described a significant diminishment in their pain following MRI scans.

 It has since been established that MBST is able to treat tissue and bone damage at a cellular level.
 The MR-Technology introduces energy into specific cells or cell groups in order to stimulate their regeneration.
-The treatment relieves and heals symptoms as a risk-free and non-invasive treatment of pain associated with osteoarthritis have reported a reduction in pain levels post-therapy.
+It’s a non-invasive therapy with no known side effects since studies have indicated that patients suffering from pain associated with osteoarthritis have reported a reduction in pain levels post-therapy.
 Other clinical studies have shown an increase in bone mass density after Magnetic Resonance Therapy.